 In October 2014, the stars aligned to reunite the entire roster of the 1984 Stanley Cup Champion Edmonton Oilers.
-To honour the people's team and in partnership with the Edmonton Oilers Community Foundation (EOCF), net proceeds from the event were directed to the Stollery Children's Hospital Foundation for the creation of the Edmonton Oilers Pediatric Ambulatory Clinic.
+To honour the team and in partnership with the Edmonton Oilers Community Foundation, net proceeds from the event were directed to the Stollery Children's Hospital Foundation for the creation of the Edmonton Oilers Pediatric Ambulatory Clinic.
 This legacy project will strengthen pediatric ambulatory care's 120,000 visits annually where children see pediatric specialists on an outpatient basis.

-The Edmonton Oilers Community Foundation (EOCF) invested $325,000 to Sport Central in support of the Dave Semenko Legacy Project with financial support from the National Hockey League Players' Association (NHLPA) Goals & Dreams fund.
-The EOCF has committed to fund two Sport Central initiatives: Dave's Drive and Put a Lid on a Kid over the next 10 years.
+The Edmonton Oilers Community Foundation invested $325,000 to Sport Central in support of the Dave Semenko Legacy Project with financial support from the National Hockey League Players' Association Goals & Dreams Fund.
+The EOCF has committed to fund two Sport Central initiatives, "Dave's Drive" and "Put a Lid on a Kid", over the next 10 years.

-In partnership with the EOCF and Oilers Entertainment Group (OEG), Sport Central will facilitate Dave's Drive, an annual equipment drive helping raise awareness, funds and donations for the charitable organization.
+In partnership with the EOCF and Oilers Entertainment Group, Sport Central will facilitate Dave's Drive, an annual equipment drive helping raise awareness, funds and donations for the charitable organization.
 In addition, the Dave Semenko Put a Lid on a Kid program will be aimed at increasing head safety and concussion prevention for kids in sport by providing new, certified helmets for registered minor hockey players and new bicycle recipients.
-Every helmet will have a #27 decal applied to it in honour of Dave.
+Every helmet will have a #27 decal applied to it in honour of Semenko.